-If you have a dog, it is a very smart idea to have pet insurance put in place for them.
+If you have a dog, it is a brilliant idea to have pet insurance put in place for them.
 Nowadays, you can even get insurance that is tailored specifically to dogs, so that your beloved furry companion’s needs are perfectly catered for.

 One thing that it is crucial to remember, however, is that different types of dog insurance cover different aspects of your pet’s health.
 This article explains all about pet insurance, what it covers, and how to get the best insurance cover for your dog.

 By the time that you have finished reading, you will be ready to select the right insurance for your dog with the utmost ease.
 So let’s get started.

 The basics: what is dog insurance?

-Dog insurance give you peace of mind.
+Dog insurance gives you peace of mind.
 Insurance policies work by having you pay a small fee either monthly or annually to an insurance provider.
 Usually, you will not need to cash in your policy.

 But, if something happens to your dog (such as a broken leg or the need for surgery), your insurance policy will cover either all or part of their medical fees.